Category Archives: SAP ABAP

 6. Test Coverage: Ensure that your CDS view has comprehensive test coverage.
 Write unit tests to validate different scenarios and edge cases.
 Verify that the CDS view returns the expected results and handles errors gracefully.

-Step 7: Version Control and Transport Management
+Version Control and Transport Management

 To ensure proper version control and transport management of your CDS views, follow these best practices: